ndlib/locabulary/README.md

 This controlled vocabulary has a limited shelf-life as we explore other more robust options.

+## Getting Started

+See the [Locublary module in lib/locabulary](/lib/locabulary.rb) for the public methods of this gem.

 ## Testing

 The full test suite is run via `bundle exec rake`.